Where to Eat and Drink in Gibraltar: Best Restaurants & Bars (2026)

 My Wines, a lively spot for drinks on Chatham Counterguard, Gibraltar

 Originally a military fortification built by the British, Chatham Counterguard is now one of Gibraltar’s liveliest strips of bars.
-It’s here that you’ll find My Wines, one of Gibraltar’s loveliest bars and only micro-brewery, and La Tapilla Sixtina, an excellent tapas restaurant.
-There are a number of other popular spots too, including Tapas by Gauchos and the Gin and Wine Club.
+It’s here that you’ll find My Wines (££), one of Gibraltar’s loveliest bars and only micro-brewery, and La Tapilla Sixtina (££), an excellent tapas restaurant.

 Queensway Quay – fine dining with a view

-A peaceful spot looking over the sea, Queensway Quay Marina is home to some of Gibraltar’s classiest restaurants.
-Top of the bunch is Monique’s known for its Mediterranean menu and beautifully presented seafood dishes.
+Top of the bunch is Monique’s (£££) known for its Mediterranean menu and beautifully presented seafood dishes– if you’re looking for a proper seafood restaurant in Gibraltar, this is probably your best bet.
 Prices can be higher in this area than in other parts of Gibraltar.

 Elsewhere – affordable eats outside of Gibraltar’s main areas

 The areas above are the main places to eat in Gibraltar, but you’ll find some decent restaurants elsewhere, too.
-Devil’s Tower Road is home to Nuno’s @ the Express, a decent, affordable Italian, and Freska E1.
+Devil’s Tower Road is home to Nuno’s @ the Express (£), a decent, affordable Italian, and Freska E1 (£).
 There are also various beach bars dotted around.
-An atmospheric place to eat – though I can’t vouch for the food – is St Michael’s Cabin, up on the Rock by St Michael’s Cave.
+An atmospheric place to eat – though I can’t vouch for the food – is St Michael’s Cabin (£), up on the Rock by St Michael’s Cave.

 La Línea – cross the border for authentic tapas